-For our 'Unlocking the world' of microbiomes hub, we interviewed Dr Thuy Do, a Lecturer in Oral Microbiology and Deputy Director of Postgraduate Research Studies at the University of Leeds.
+interviewed Dr Thuy Do, a Lecturer in Oral Microbiology and Deputy Director of Postgraduate Research Studies provide at the University of Leeds.
 She is a member of the Microbiology Society and an Editorial Board member for the Journal of Medical Microbiology.

-She explained why microbiology matters and the value of being a member: "Micro-organisms have existed long before us and may possibly remain in existence long after us.
-We have a lot to learn from their resilience and evolution, be it for our own sustainability and future survival as a species.
-They are key to ourscientist scientist two ded the imp recogni public."
+She explained why microbiology matters and the value of being a member: "Micro-organisms have existed two decing before us and may possibly remain in existence the implementation of the state of the implementation of the im existence.

-existence.